 of some of Hollywood's greatest westerns, some of which, of course, were yet to come.
 And for now it would be She Wore a Yellow Ribbon, destined to find its rightful place in the pantheon of the mighty Ford westerns.
 Perhaps the director saw his rival Hawks' big movie but he'd certainly heard all the fuss.
 And John Wayne could have carried the message because he, too, would be in Ribbon.
 And Dru was a BFF with Ford's daughter, Barbara.

 I think here in only her third film, her second western and her second acclaimed western in a row, she likely got her first good taste of just being the girl.
-She gave reason for handsome John Agar to deal with his raging hormones.
-And like with Clift, damn if they weren't a stunning duo.
+She gave reason for handsome John Agar and others to deal with their raging hormones.

 It was back in those bumpy Conestogas for Wagon Master, not one of Ford's better westerns, but not bad either.
 In 711 Ocean Drive, a wannabe film noir, she was Edmond O'Brien's girlfriend and together they were avoiding the mob out to get him for gambling issues.
 She had a little more to do but the film was not much noticed.